 And in his idyllic farm, Bumi Langit in Imogiri – on the outskirts of Yogyakarta – I do believe he had.
 After warmly greeting us at the farm, Pak Iskandar and his wife Ibu Dar, invited me and my husband to join a tour of the farm with a local school group which had arrived from Yogyakarta by bus.

 Iskandar was introduced to different cultures from an early age – his mother was English and his father was Indonesian; yet after years of soul-searching, he surrendered himself to the guidance of nature and settled down in Java where he dedicated himself to Islam.

 His farm follows a permaculture model (permanent agriculture) – a science developed in the 1970s by Bill Mollison in Australia in which systems are designed that mimic the patterns of nature – enabling communities to live sustainably, while at the same time preserving natural ecosystems.

-I hid in the shade as the schoolchildren were taught the names of different species of herbs, fruits and vegetables, before witnessing the milking of the cows.
-My fingers smelt of aromatic herbs.
+I hid in the shade as the schoolchildren were taught the names of different species of herbs, fruits, and vegetables, before witnessing the milking of the cows.
+My fingers smelled of aromatic herbs.

 After snacking on some farm-made bread and butter at break-time, I re-joined the children’s tour and discovered more about this sustainable farm which, (aside from producing food,) uses renewable energy, recycles water and produces gas from the fermentation of cattle and goat manure.